FeelGood500/Quizotto-Cypress/README.md

 ## General Information
 Project was created in purpose to obtain a grade at Uni.
-The project had to be an e-learning platform in order to be correct with requirements that our group has been provided with.
+The project had to contain Cypress tests that are used to manually test the e-learning app included in the project.

 ## Technologies Used
 - axios: 1.4.0,
 - vue: 3.2.47,
 - vue-i18n: 9.2.2
+- Cypress: v13.9.0

 ## Screenshots
 Example screenshot of the first question